gpdowney/lightweightLSAT/pages/reason/conditionals.md

 See the combo now?
 {% endcapture %}
 {% capture details %}
-> Monkey --> not-Bird
+    Monkey --> not-Bird
 {% endcapture %}
 {% include details.html %}

-### PARALLEL Questions {#paralleldiagram}
+### Parallel Questions {#paralleldiagram}

-Your Job is to extract the Argument's Structure and find the same Structure in the Answers.
+Your job is to extract the argument's structure and find the same structure in the answers.

 For example:

-> *Fact:* R
+    Fact: R
->
-> *Fact:* R --> S
+    Fact: R --> S
->
-> *Conclusion:* S
+    Conclusion: S

 is the same structure as:

-> Water is a liquid.
+    Water is a liquid.
 All liquids flow.
 Therefore, water flows.

 and, even though the order and keywords differ it's also the same as:

-> I feel good since I drank coffee today.
+    I feel good since I drank coffee today.
 Every day I drink coffee, I feel good.

 and the same as:

-> *Fact:* not-T
+    *Fact:* not-T
->
-> *Fact:* not-T --> not-U
+    *Fact:* not-T --> not-U
->
-> *Conclusion:* not-U
+    *Conclusion:* not-U

-### RULE Questions {#rulediagram}
+### Rule Questions {#rulediagram}

-On RULE questions, you diagram the Rules given in the Facts.
-(As an INFER Family question, there's not actually an Argument.)
+On rule questions, you diagram the rules given in the facts. (as an Infer family question, there's not actually an argument.)

-Diagraming the Rule lets you know what you can prove and how you can prove it.
+Diagraming the rule lets you know what you can prove and how you can prove it.

 1. We can only prove the idea on the right side (the output).
 1. We can prove it when the left side (the input) happens.

 For example, consider this rule:

-> Entering private property is a trespass if you don't have permission.
+    Entering private property is a trespass if you don't have permission.

 {% capture summary %}
 Diagram:
 {% endcapture %}
 {% capture details %}
-> Enter private property & not-permission --> Trespass
+    Enter private property & not-permission --> Trespass
 {% endcapture %}
 {% include details.html %}